Can You Find Insurance Info From a License Plate Number?

 Car insurance follows the vehicle.
 If a vehicle has car insurance, then anyone with permission to drive that vehicle also has insurance.

 However, that insurance does not apply to stolen cars.
 If someone has stolen a vehicle, then car insurance does not extend to this person.

 By making a police report, you can determine if a car was stolen or not.
-If the car was stolen, then it could be difficult to find the real driver of the vehicle at the time of the incident even if you know the license plate number.
+If the car was stolen, then it could be challenging to find the real driver of the vehicle at the time of the incident, even if you know the license plate number.